The Wild, Elusive Singularities of the T-fractal Surface: Background

+\begin{remark} How we have defined $\tfractal$ differs from how the second author has defined $\tfractal$ in previous joint papers, e.g., \cite{LapNie1} and \cite{LapMilNie}.
+Specifically, in previous papers, $\tfractal$ was defined to be the closure of $\bigcup_{n=0}^\infty T_n$ and the notation for the billiard table was actually $\Omega(\tfractal)$.
+The change to simpler notation and an alternate description of $\tfractal$ facilitates our construction of the $T$-fractal translation surface shown in Figure \ref{fig:unfolded_identifications}. \end{remark}

-As chart changes are translations, any translation-invariant quantity defined in the plane can be pulled back to $\mathring{X}$.
+In general, as chart changes are translations, any translation-invariant quantity defined in the plane can be pulled back to $\mathring{X}$.
 In particular, we can define a measure on the surface by pulling back the Lebesgue measure of the plane, and a metric by pulling back the standard Euclidean metric.
 This metric space will typically not be complete, and we are concerned with how the geometry of the surface extends to those points added by the metric completion, which we will denote by $X$.

 Translations in the plane preserve direction, and so the translation surface $\mathring{X}$ comes with a well-defined notion of direction.
 We may consider geodesic flow on the surface in any given direction, though we may need to delete a subset of the surface for the flow to be defined for all time.
-There are many interesting questions about the dynamics of this flow, and the authors will study some of those questions for the $T$-fractal surface defined below in a forthcoming paper.